IntentSoftware/docs/articles/modules/imodspec_file.md

-# IModSpec Files
+# Intent Module Specification (`.imodspec`) files

 ## Overview

-'IModSpec' files or modules specifications files, are XML configuration files used to describe the module, its content and configurability of the module.
-Every module must have a 'IModSpec' file.
+Intent Module Specification (`.imodspec`) files, are XML configuration files used to describe the module, its content and configurability of the module.
+Every module must have an `.imodspec` file.

 At a high level an imodspec file contains
 - **Module identity**, the identifier and version